Are Halloween tricks covered by insurance?

 Someone egged my car.
 Is it covered?

-Vandalism to your car is covered by your automobile insurance as long as you have comprehensive coverage.
+Car insurance covers vandalism to your car as long as you have comprehensive coverage.
 Whether or not you should file a claim depends on the amount of your deductible – if you can clean the offending materials off your car without damaging the paint, it wouldn’t make sense to file a claim.

 However, if your car is splattered by paint from paintballs or eggs that eat away at the car’s paint, then filing a claim would be justified.
 To help you decide, you can get an estimate of the damage to see if it’s significantly higher than your deductible.

-Does homeowners insurance cover vandalism of my home?
+Does my homeowners insurance policy cover vandalism of my home?

 My dog bit a trick-or-treater – am I covered?